 The Alii Ficus

-If you're looking for a tropical feel, the alii ficus (Ficus maclellandii "alii") may be the tree for you.
+If you're looking for a tropical feel, the Alii ficus (Ficus maclellandii 'Alii,' USDA zones 9-11) may be the tree for you.
 This particular ficus has long, shaggy leaves that resemble palm fronds.
 These leaves are attractive and very good at staying on the plant, so you won't have a mess of dropped leaves under and around your ficus.
-It's important to note that the alii ficus is attractive but poisonous when ingested, making it a poor choice around pets and small children.
+It's important to note that the Alii ficus is attractive but poisonous when ingested, making it a poor choice around pets and small children.

-The alii tolerates a wide variety of lighting conditions, including low light.
+The Alii ficus tolerates a wide variety of lighting conditions, including low light.
 Because it accepts such a wide array of light levels, you can easily move your ficus if you rearrange your furniture.
-The alii ficus tops out at 6 to 8 feet and needs water only when the top inch of soil is dry.
+This plant generally tops out at 6 to 10 feet and needs water only when the top inch of soil is dry.

 The Corn Plant

-The corn plant (Dracaena fragrans) gets its name from its long leaves, which do resemble the leaves of edible corn plants.
+The corn plant (Dracaena fragrans, zones 10-11) gets its name from its long leaves, which do resemble the leaves of edible corn plants.
 This plant's leaves are a much brighter green, however, and have an attractive cream-colored stripe running down the middle.
-Left to their own devices, corn plants reach heights of 4 to 6 feet.
+Left to their own devices, corn plants reach heights of 6 to 10 feet.
 If yours gets taller than you would like, simply trim the top to maintain the desired height.